MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/publish-react-posts.md

 4. Type your message in the text entry field. [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] limits direct  messages to 10,000 characters.
 When you get close to the character limit, [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] will show a counter so you can optimize the length of your content.

 5. Select **Send Private Message** to post on behalf of the selected social profile.

-<a name="addMedia"></a>
-### Add media to posts
- [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] lets you add a single photo to posts while publishing from within the application.

- Supported file types: .png, .jpg, .gif

- Depending on the social network that media is posted to, different limitations in file sizes apply.

- Read more about the [maximum file size on Twitter](https://dev.twitter.com/rest/public/uploading-media).

- Read more about the [maximum file size on Facebook](https://www.facebook.com/help/167931376599294).

-> [!NOTE]
->  When you use a large file, it can take a long time to upload.
-Also, timeouts can happen when the upload takes too long due to limited bandwidth.
-If this happens, try resizing the image to reduce the file size, or try again with more bandwidth.

 ### See Also
  [Engage on social networks](engage-on-social-networks.md)